 As his right hand darted along, a chalky white stone materialized just above his left palm.
 Once it had grown to tennis-ball size, he closed his left hand around it and tossed it straight up in the air.
 The instant it reached its peak height—Jules’s right hand maintaining its frenetic dance all the while—red liquid spewed upward from his left palm in a focused stream and struck the stone with a deafening thunderclap, engulfing it in blue flame.

 The stone burned away as it fell, dwindling to almost nothing in the space of an instant.
-What remained—a last, flaming sliver of ash—winked out with a schwick before landing harmlessly on the alchemist’s outstretched palm.
+What remained—a last, flaming sliver of ash—winked out with a schwick before landing harmlessly in the alchemist’s open palm.

-The scarlet gleam of Jules’s tattoos dulled once more to copper as he unrolled his sleeve and shrugged his suit jacket back into place.
+The scarlet gleam of Jules’s tattoos dulled once more to copper as he unrolled his sleeve, shrugged his suit jacket back into place.
 “In answer to your question, if you try anything funny, you’re that lump of quartz.”